 With offices across Victoria and within metropolitan Melbourne, the work we do touches the lives of many people, most especially our clients of course, but also their families and the wider communities in which they live, work and play.

 Naturally, as the firm concentrates on how best to help people who have been struck by injury from a legal perspective, so too do we support groups who help injured people and their families in other meangingful ways.

 Some of the groups we support help bereaved family members come to terms with the tragic legacy of a workplace death.
 Others are regional groups, such as those set up to support asbestos sufferers.

-We have assisted and supported local workers employed overseas in countries including the Solomon Islands, Papua New Guinea and East Timor.
+We have also assisted and supported local workers employed overseas in countries including the Solomon Islands, Papua New Guinea and East Timor.
 In 2000, the firm's work on behalf of sacked Solomon Island workers was recognised with the Public Interest Law Clearing House (PILCH) Pro Bono Teams Award.

 Volunteering Within The Community

-For us, volunteering and financial support strengthens our ethic of service.
+For us, volunteering and providing financial support strengthens our ethic of service.
 It reminds us of the relevance of our work and the importance of never losing sight of the fact that, while we are in business, it is fundamentally the business of helping people.

 Volunteering and financial support for the wider community is therefore a critical part of our culture, our philosophy and our values.

 Groups And Causes We Are Proud To Support

 University of Melbourne Law School’s Centre for Employment and Labour Relations Law